 - Language proficiency certificates (German/French/English)

-- Evidence of payment of the application fee (100 – 150 CHF or 400 CHF for late applications)
+- Evidence of paying the application fee (100 – 150 CHF or 400 CHF for late applications)

 - Personal essay/Motivation letter

-- A letter from an instructor of the faculty who is approved to direct doctoral dissertations, and who agrees to overlook your research.
+- A letter from an instructor of the faculty who is certified to direct doctoral dissertations, and who agrees to overlook your research.

 - If you are in your final year at secondary school and have not yet received your diploma, you may apply based on your grades over the year, but you have to send copies of your final exam results as soon as you have them.